-How to Tell a Child Their Parent Is in Jail: Some Basic Guidance
+How to Explain to a Child Their Parent Is in Jail: Some Basic Guidance

 Guidance on how to explain to a child that their parent has been jailed is important to ensure that age-appropriate information is given.
 It’s a difficult conversation that can be emotionally challenging for both the child and caregiver.
 Approach the conversation with sensitivity, providing age-appropriate information to help ease the child’s understanding of the situation.